FinDockLabs/findock-usage-reports/README.md

 - Reports and a Dashboard to help monitor usage of FinDock Transactions and Paylinks
 - A Report folder where all these Reports are placed
 - A Dashboard Folder where the Dashboard is placed
-- These reports and dashboards are built to work with FinDock Contracts based on the Transaction model
+- These reports and dashboards are built to work with FinDock Contracts based on the Transaction model.
+Please note that the numbers shown in these reports reflect the actual data on the Salesforce Org and if the data is being deleted/archived, the numbers used for Billing purposes might not align with these reports.

 # Configuration
 - This project creates 2 Reports and 1 Dashboard